johnnychan0706/SuperStore_Analysis/README.md

-# SuperStore Analysis
+# Superstore Analysis
-## Exploratory Data Analysis on Super Store
+## Exploratory Data Analysis on Superstore

  #### Introduction
  ![image](Superstore.jpeg)
  [Image credit](https://images.dailyhive.com/20210114091118/shutterstock_1201436956.jpg)

  #### Background
-Super Store is a reail store in the United States.
+Superstore is a reail store in the United States.
 They sell various products such as office supplies, furniture and electronics.
 This dataset comprises sales data, location and types of product for orders.

  #### Task
  We have to identify the business opportunity and issues for Super Store to assist with the market growth